 - 9/25/20 - Book Panel: "Becoming Free, Becoming Black: Race, Freedom, and Law in Cuba, Louisiana, and Virginia" Center for Law, History and Culture Conversations on Racial Justice (hosted by the Center for Law, History and Culture Conversations on Racial Justice)

-- 9/24/20 - Community Conversation: surge capacity (hosted by the USC Gould Student Support Office)
+- 9/24/20 - Community Conversation: surge capacity (hosted by the USC Gould Student Care Office)

 - 9/22/20 - Professor Robert Saltzman: Police Shootings and Profiling, Police Reform and Oversight of the LAPD and of USC's DPS (Faculty Lunch and Learns - open to students)

 - 6/18/20 - USC Gould Community Conversation: A Discussion on Law, Race & Inequality